-The Drug-Free Workplace Act of 1988 was signed into law by President Reagan on November 18, 1988, and regulations that implement the Act were published on May 25, 1990.
 A component of the omnibus Anti-Drug Abuse Act of 1988, the Drug-Free Workplace Act enlists federal contract and grant recipients in the battle against unlawful drugs by requiring employers who contract with, or receive grants from, federal agencies to certify that they will meet certain requirements for providing a drug free workplace, and, in the case of grantees who are individuals, by requiring each individual to certify that his or her conduct of grant activity will be drug free.
 The U.S. Department of Education has interpreted the Act to include Federal aid recipients.
 All grantees who fail to meet the drug-free workplace requirements may lose current funding and/or become ineligible to receive further contract or grants.
-The Drug-Free Workplace Act of 1988 requires the University to provide the following information to all employees engaged in the performance of work under a federal contract or grant:
+The Drug-Free Workplace Act of 1988 requires the University to provide the following information to all employees engaged in the performance of work under a federal contract or grant.

 In striving to maintain a drug-free workplace, Boston College prohibits the unlawful manufacture, distribution, dispensation, possession, or use of a controlled substance in and on University-owned or controlled property.
+These restrictions apply to both illegal drugs and prescription drugs taken in non-therapeutic doses.
 Any Boston College employee determined to have violated this policy may be subject to appropriate personnel action up to and including termination.